Canberra International Music Festival

 A day of unbridled music making in Belco Arts crowns this year’s Canberra International Music Festival.
 Free and fabulous, a taste of the world is coming to Belconnen!

-Enjoy hip-hop grooves to Hindustani vibes, the chilled guitar riffs of Jess Green to the hot, hot frenzy of Super Rats, plus a special appearance by the Tiwi Strong Women.
+Enjoy hip-hop grooves to Hindustani vibes, the hot, hot frenzy of Super Rats, plus a special appearance by the Tiwi Strong Women.
 Throw in the Golden Gate Brass Quintet for good measure and you’re guaranteed a great day of music!

 10:00-10:30am: Golden Gate Brass Quintet